kevmoo/peanut.dart/README.md

 Usage: peanut [<args>]

 Arguments:
 -d, --directories                (defaults to "web") -b, --branch                     (defaults to "gh-pages") -c, --build-config               The configuration to use when running
                                  `build_runner`.

-      --[no-]release               (defaults to on) -m, --message                    (defaults to "Built <directories>")
+    --[no-]release               (defaults to on)
+-m, --message                    (defaults to "Built <directories>")
     --[no-]source-branch-info    Includes the name of the source branch and SHA in the commit message
                                  (defaults to on)

     --post-build-dart-script     Optional Dart script to run after all builds have completed, but before files are committed to the repository.

+    --builder-options            Builder options YAML or a path to a file containing builder options YAML.
+                                 See the README for details.

 -h, --help                       Prints usage information.
     --version                    Print the current version.
 ```

 ## Configuration file